Nonines/odin-recipes/README.md

 # The Odin Project: Recipes

 This is my 'Recipes' project, the first of [The Odin Project's](https://www.theodinproject.com/) Foundation projects.

-It is a simple HTML project that consists of an ``index.html`` page which contains links to other HTML pages containing descriptions of Soup recipes as well lists of their ingredients and directions involved in making them.
+It is a basic HTML project that consists of an ``index.html`` page which contains links to other HTML pages containing descriptions of Soup recipes as well lists of their ingredients and directions involved in making them.

 ## Skills I demonstrated in this project
 * Basic knowledge of HTML and HTML elements.